-Forty-five professional AF athletes from the same team (188.3 \pm 7.2 cm, 87.7 \pm 8.4 kg, and 22.3 ± 3.3 y), participated in the study.
-Ethical approval was granted by the university research committee and informed consent was obtained before the commencement of the Experimental Design A retrospective longitudinal observational research study design was used to compare model predicted estimates of MEI.min-1 and PR^{Score} with actual measures collected across an entire 24-week competitive season.
+Forty-five professional AF athletes from the same team (188.3 \pm 7.2 cm, 87.7 \pm 8.4 kg, and 22.3 \pm 3.3 y), participated in the study.
+Ethical approval was granted by the university research committee and informed consent was obtained before the commencement of the research.